Espejo Mexican Cookie Recipe

 We recommend that you keep everything at room temperature.
 The butter should be soft to the touch but still firm.

-Do I Need a Mixer to Make Espejos?
+Do I Need a Mixer to Make Espejos Pan Dulce?

-The answer is no, but if you have a mixer, the work is done much faster and with less effort.
+The answer is no, but a mixer speeds up the process and reduces effort.

 However, it is important to say that when using a mixer, it's also easier to over-mix the dough, so be careful.